-Strategic Prevention Framework for Prescription Drugs (SPFRx)
+Strategic Prevention Framework for Prescription Drugs (SPF Rx)

-Beginning in FY '17, SPFRx is a five-year initiative funded by the Substance Abuse and Mental Health Services Administration (SAMSHA).
-The Behavioral Health Research and Technical Assistance (BHRT) Program will be tasked with using SAMHSA's Strategic Prevention Framework (SPF) to address the two main goals of SPFRx: (1) reduce non-medical use of prescription drugs and (2) strengthen state and local capacity to address over-prescribing of controlled substances.
+SPF Rx is a five-year initiative funded by the Substance Abuse and Mental Health Services Administration (SAMSHA).
+The BHRT Program is working closely with the Maryland Department of Health Office of Provider Engagement and Regulation (OPER) to achieve the two main goals of SPF Rx: reducing non-medical use of prescription drugs and strengthening state and local capacity to address over-prescribing of controlled substances.

 Substance Abuse Prevention and Treatment Block Grant (SABG)